 2. Give your employees a casual, democratic atmosphere

-An employee engagement software allows you to collect relevant data about what lightens the mood of your employees.
+A software for employee monitoring allows you to collect relevant data about what lightens the mood of your employees.

 You can carry it out with the help of company-wide surveys and polls.
 Afternoon volleyball matches are one of the best parts of Google’s culture.
 Google is a “flat” company and has smaller teams and hence lacks a strict top-down hierarchy.